KentAnak/KentAnak/README.md

 ### 👋 Hi, there
-- :telescope: I'm studying at an university, out of work.
+- :telescope: I'm studying at a university, out of work.
 - 🌱 I’m currently learning Python

 <!---